agnivachakraborty/LendingClubCaseStudy/README.md

 - This project was initiated by Upgrad as part of it's course on EDA

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by https://github.com/agnivachakraborty - feel free to contact me!